 A pilot AAI integration with EGI Check-In has been implemented and demonstrated for web-based services.
 Particular attention has been given to the data staging and retrieval services which allow community members to request data from the archive to be staged from tape medium to disk in order to retrieve it for inspection or further analysis.
 Data retrieval requires users to use a custom HTTP based data retrieval server, requiring the custom LOFAR user account, or use personal X509 'grid' certificates in conjunction with GridFTP tools.
 The latter is the more scalable and performant option but obtaining, and maintaining, X509 certificates is perceived by many users as cumbersome and using grid tools is not always trivial.
-Moreover, support for GridFTP is ending soon.
-A replacement service has been piloted that integrates with the federated AAI and supports user data retrieval based on authorization tokens in conjunction with a scalable/performant WEBDAV interface that current versions of dCache support.
-AAI integration with the Oracle-backed LOFAR archive catalogue has been found to be more complicated, in particular as it builds on the Oracle user administration for authentication and authorization which is provisioned through a local Identity Management system and is still under investigation.
+Moreover, support for GridFTP is ending in the near future.
+A replacement service has been piloted that integrates with the federated AAI and supports user data retrieval based on authorization tokens in conjunction with the Oracle-backed LOFAR archive catalogue has been found to be more complicated, in particular as it builds on the Oracle user administration for authentication and authorization which is provisioned through a local Identity Management system and is still under investigation.
 The applicability of B2SHARE and B2FIND to offer science data repository services has been discussed with SURFsara and the service maintainers.
 The current plan is to implement a demonstrator that offers a B2SHARE/B2FIND interface for registration and discovery of data generated by/for the LOFAR community, and existing dCache systems for the underlying storage infrastructure.
 Maintaining constant links between dCache and the PIDs used in B2SHARE/B2FIND will require customization of existing functionality in these services.